Oregon Beer Awards 2017

 Voting Academy Application Form

-OBA also includes a pool of hundreds of industry insiders who will select the winners in the categories not included in the blind tasting competition.
+OBA polls 200 industry insiders who select the winners in the categories not included in the blind tasting competition.
 Want to join the Voting Academy?
 2017 slots are filled, but we are accepting applications for the 2018 Academy.
 Please apply by filling out this form.

 Event Tickets